streetturtle/streetturtle.github.io/_posts/2014-10-23-alf-custom-doclibrary-site-page.markdown

 Please have a look [Alfresco-wiki page][webscript-wiki] for more information about webscripts.

-This WebScript will search for the folder you are looking for and return it's nodeRef.
+This WebScript will search for the folder you are looking for and then return it's nodeRef.

 First we need to create a webscript description file.
 Let's call the webscript getNodeRef.

 {% highlight xml%}
 <webscript>
-  <shortname>Returns nodeRef of the folder</shortname>
+  <shortname>Returns nodeRef of some folder</shortname>
   <description>Returns nodeRef of some folder</description>
   <format default="json"/>
   <lifecycle>draft_public_api</lifecycle>